dyslab/myExpApp/README.md

 This is my first shot for learning Node.js framework.
 It's a demostration for testing Node.js, Express, Pug template phaser and some awesome package came from npm and somewhere on internet.

-22-11-2018
+22 Nov 2018

 __Note__: Since this application imported a module "node-canvas"(https://github.com/Automattic/node-canvas).
-Its library files might vary from the different OS system with regards to your development environment.
-So you might rebuild the node-canvas by `npm install canvas --save` on your own OS system firstly if you cannot build this package suceessfully when you want to have a test.
+Its library files vary from the different OS system with regards to your development environment.
+So you might rebuild the node-canvas with **node-pre-gyp** by `npm install canvas --save` on your own OS system firstly if you cannot build this package suceessfully when you want to have a test.

 My development environment:

-- Platform OS: Ubuntu 18.10
+- Platform OS: Ubuntu 18.10 ~ 19.10 / Deepin 15.11
 - Coding tool: VS Code
 - Framework: Node.js + Express + Pug + JQuery
 - VCS and repo. tools: Git / npm